Massive Black Holes Seeded by Dark Matter -- Implications for Little Red Dots and Gravitational Wave Signatures: Results

 \subsection{Implications for the SMBH population at high redshifts}

-Massive bright quasars observed at $z\gtrsim 6$ have long been viewed as strong constraints on SMBH seeding and growth in the early Universe~\citep[e.g.][]{Haiman2001,Inayoshi2020}.
+Massive bright quasars observed at $z\gtrsim 6$ have long been viewed as strong constraints on SMBH seeding and growth in the early Universe~\citep[e.g.][]{Haiman2001,Inayoshi2020,Shen2026}.
 Canonical seeding mechanisms like PopIII star remnants~\citep[e.g.][]{Madau2001,Schneider2002,Volonteri2005} and run-away mergers in star clusters~\citep[e.g.][]{Begelman1978,Devecchi2009} will require a sustained super-Eddington accretion.
 Even for heavy seeds from directly collapsed pristine gas clouds~\citep[e.g.][]{Loeb1994,Eisenstein1995,Bromm2003,Lodato2006,Volonteri2008}, a substantial period of Eddington-limit growth is necessary.
-These are in tension with the small proximity zone sizes~\citep[e.g.][]{Eilers2021} and low inferred duty-cycles of bright quasars~\citep[e.g.][]{Eilers2024,Pizzati2024}, as well as the low Eddington ratios measured for some quasars~\citep[e.g.][]{Onoue2019,Juodzbalis2024}, although great uncertainties still exist in interpreting these results. \textit{JWST} observations have pushed the redshift frontier of detecting massive SMBHs with the discovery of UHZ1~\citep{Bogdan2024}, CEERS1019~\citep{Larson2023}, and GNz11 as an AGN~\citep{Maiolino2024a}.
-UHZ1, in particular, would require super-Eddington accretion throughout the lifetime of a massive seed.
-These observational constraints are summarized in Fig.~\ref{fig:bh_growth_tracks}.
+These are in tension with the small proximity zone sizes~\citep[e.g.][]{Eilers2021} and low inferred duty-cycles of bright quasars~\citep[e.g.][]{Eilers2024,Pizzati2024}, as well as the low Eddington ratios measured for some quasars~\citep[e.g.][]{Onoue2019,Juodzbalis2024}, although great uncertainties still exist in interpreting these results and pathways with episodic highly super-Eddington accretion cannot be ruled out. \textit{JWST} observations have pushed the redshift frontier of detecting massive SMBHs with the discovery of UHZ1~\citep{Bogdan2024}, CEERS1019~\citep{Larson2023}, GHZ9~\citep{Napolitano2024}, and GNz11 as an AGN~\citep{Maiolino2024a}.
+UHZ1 and GHZ9, in particular, would require super-Eddington accretion throughout the lifetime of a massive seed.
+The observed masses and redshifts of these sources are summarized in Fig.~\ref{fig:bh_growth_tracks}.
 They are compared to the growth track of dSIDM-seeded SMBHs selected from our merger tree, which can grow to $\gtrsim 10^{9}\msun$ at $z\sim 6$ without any baryonic accretion.
 The full dynamical range of massive pre-\textit{JWST} quasars and recently \textit{JWST}--identified AGN are well reproduced.
 The low-mass SMBHs ($M_{\rm BH} \sim 10^{6-8}\msun$) at $z\sim 6$ in this scenario stay in the host halo that satisfied the seeding criterion at earlier times but ceased accretion of DM later.
 Many properties of these ``left-over'' SMBHs appear consistent with the new class of low-luminosity AGN detected by \textit{JWST}, known as ``little red dots'' (LRDs; e.g. \cite{Matthee2024}) at $z\gtrsim 4$.
-The observed number density of LRDs is $\sim 100\times$ higher than the previously UV-selected AGN at similar UV magnitudes~\citep[e.g.][]{Kokorev2024}.
+The observed number density of LRDs is $\sim 10-100\times$ higher than the previously UV-selected AGN at similar UV magnitudes~\citep[e.g.][]{Kokorev2024}.